 - Job List View Displays a tab with a view of current jobs on the ZMF server.
 Job Name, Owner and ZMF Server can be changed to alter the view. - Impact Analysis The Impact Analysis function identifies all the higher-level software components that will be affected by changes to one or more subordinate, reusable software modules (such as a subroutine).
 An impact analysis can span multiple applications.
 It is the inverse of the Component Bill of Materials function.

-See "Component Impact Analysis" on page 168 for step-by-step instructions.

-Component Bill of Materials - The Component Bill of Materials function identifies all the subordinate, reusable software modules (such as subroutines) referenced by one or more higher-level software components.
+See Component Impact Analysis for step-by-step instructions. - Component Bill of Materials The Component Bill of Materials function identifies all the subordinate, reusable software modules (such as subroutines) referenced by one or more higher-level software components.
 A bill of materials query can span multiple applications.
 It is the inverse of the Impact Analysis function.
+See Component Bill of Materials for stepby-step instructions. - Query Component The Query Component function lists information about selected components, which is displayed in the Query Component view.
+See Query Component Functionality.